 Studentships and Teaching

-- Our new MA is in progress, offering new opportunities for post-graduate students and medical students looking to intercalate.
-Watch these pages for more details.
+- Our new MA Programme in Medicine in Society will begin in September 2019, offering new opportunities for post-graduate students and medical students looking to intercalate.
+More information here.

 Current medical humanities related teaching and supervision